Charles Bowden (criminal)

-Charles Bowden is a convicted Irish criminal, who after turning state's witness in the murder of journalist Veronica Guerin, was the first person to enter Ireland's Witness Security Programme.
+Charles Bowden (born 1965) is a convicted Irish criminal, who after turning state's witness in the murder of journalist Veronica Guerin, was the first person to enter Ireland's Witness Security Programme.

 Early life

 Born in Finglas in 1965, Bowden left school at the age of 15 and joined the Irish Army in 1983.
 In the late 1980s, Bowden won an award for being the top rifle marksman in the army's Eastern Command, and had also served as a peacekeeper with UNIFIL in Lebanon.
 Rising to the rank of corporal, he gained a black belt in karate but was dishonorably discharged in 1989 after beating up seven new recruits, two of whom needed hospitalization.

 Criminal career

 Having separated from his first wife and two children and unable to pay child support, Bowden began working as a doorman at the Hogan Stand public house on the North Circular Road, Dublin in 1993.
 While training at a kickboxing gym in Buckingham Street, Bowden made contact with one of Dublin's biggest Ecstasy traffickers, and thereafter started dealing drugs to customers he met while working at the Hogan Stand, earning around £500 a week from selling Ecstasy tablets.

 Bowden eventually left his job as a doorman and began distributing wholesale quantities of cannabis resin across Dublin for John Gilligan's gang.
 Criminal associates of Gilligan in The Netherlands arranged for boxes labeled "spare parts" to be sent in containers to the Port of Cork, where after first being waved through customs by corrupt shipping executive John Dunne, the consignment would then be transported to the Ambassador Hotel on the outskirts of Naas for handover to Bowden.
 Irish authorities later estimated that over 20,000 kilograms of cannabis resin, with an estimated street value of £180 million, was illegally imported via this method between July 1994 and October 1996.
 Bowden thereafter brought the consignment to a unit the gang rented at the Greenmount Industrial Estate in Harold's Cross, then sold the hashish onto distributors for an average of £2,200 per kilogram.
 Bowden later estimated he made up to £7,000 a week in commissions by distributing cannabis for John Gilligan.
 Bowden also ran a hairdressing salon named Clipps on Moore Street around the same time period.